I want to let you in on a little secret: until a few years back, I didn’t really get why people needed a gratitude

 With that, here’s my own super simple gratitude practice that can change your life.

 I like to do this in the evening right before bed, but you can find a time that works best for you.
 The most important thing is consistency, so pick a time you know you can stick to.

 1. Get a small notebook that will be your dedicated gratitude notebook.
 The notebook is key because it’s important to actually put pen to paper in rituals instead of typing.
 The mind-body connect of handwriting your gratitude amplifies the benefits, kind of like making a home-cooked meal is always better for you than a store-bought one.

 2. Keep it at your nightstand, or another place that you return to every day at the same time.
 Maybe the coffee pot so you can jot what you’re grateful for as your coffee brews.
 If you’re like me, you may find that you’re often grateful for coffee.

 3. Every night (or morning), write the date at the top of the page.

 4. Set intentions.
 Tell yourself you’ll write for a set amount of time.
-It can be fifteen minutes.
-It can be two minutes.
-I find that in the beginning it might take longer, but as your ritual becomes habit even just two minutes works.
+It can be for fifteen minutes.
+It can be for two minutes.
+I find that in the beginning, it might take longer, but as your ritual becomes a habit even just two minutes works.

 5. In that set time, write what you’re grateful for.
 Anything that comes to mind is fair game.
 Anything from “big stuff” like health, spouse, family members, to “small stuff” like almond milk lattes, the awesome new playlist for your workouts, that you could afford your dentist appointment this month.

 The journal will become a record of your gratitude.
 With each entry, you are putting a coin into your gratitude bank, and over time you’ll have a nice savings.

 The practice is centering and calming for me, and reminds me of what is most important in life.